harshstr14/Nike-ShoesApp/README.md

 -   ☁️ **Cloudinary :** For image management and storage.
 -   🖼️ **Picasso :** For image loading and caching.
 -   📦 **AndroidX Libraries :**
-    -   ⚙️AppCompat: For backward compatibility.
+    -   ⚙️ AppCompat: For backward compatibility.
-    -   📋RecyclerView: For displaying lists of data.
+    -   📋 RecyclerView: For displaying lists of data.
-    -   📐ConstraintLayout: For creating flexible layouts.
+    -   📐 ConstraintLayout: For creating flexible layouts.
-    -   🎨Material Components: For using Material Design elements.
+    -   🎨 Material Components: For using Material Design elements.
-    -   🌌EdgeToEdge : For immersive experiences with edge-to-edge content.
+    -   🌌 EdgeToEdge : For immersive experiences with edge-to-edge content.
 -   🛠️ **Gradle :** For dependency management and building the application.

 ## 📋 Prerequisites